suf102/Trading-strategy-backtester/README.md

 ## Bonus
 The coin filip might do really well or really badly when you run it, so to get an average at the bottom of the notebook there is a cell that will run the coin flip 1000 times just to work out some averages.

+## Additional work
+I think this would be a prime candidate for mercury interactive webpage for people to tweak perameters to see the results, circumventing the code part.